 I recently made this rather simple map of the location of the Berlin Wall.
 It’s just showing the rough path where the Berlin Wall once was surrounding Wast Berlin, together with the border lines of all the different Berlin districts.

-Please feel free to download the Berlin Wall map PDF or click the image to see a large version of the map.
+Please feel free to download the pdf or click the image to see a large version.
 You may use the image as you like – both the pdf and the image are free of charge and free to use (Creative Commoms CC BY-SA 3.0).

-Somebody actually drew a map of the Berlin Wall on Google Maps.
-So in case you really want to know where the Berlin Wall once was located between 1961 and 1989, you can have a closer look at this Google Map – zoom in, zoom out, scroll around – it’s rather accurate.
+Somebody actually drew a Wall-Path on a Google Map.
+So in case you really want to know where the Berlin Wall once was standing between 1961 and 1989, you can have a closer look at that map – zoom in, zoom out, scroll around – it’s rather accurate.

 Memorial Landscape Berlin Wall

 Another great resource concerning the Berlin Wall and its prior location is provided by ‘Stiftung Berliner Mauer’.
 On their website Memorial Landscape Berlin Wall (www.berlin-wall-map.com) you will find a map of Berlin, featuring a collection of ‘focus points’ along the Berlin Wall path, each with texts and historical photos pinned to its original location on an interactive map (Google Map).